david-a-wheeler/make-audit/README.md

 (it's close but not quite right).

 Lots more options are needed.
-You should be able to control which make, which auditor, what directories to watch/exclude, etc.
+You should be able to control which make (make? gmake?), which auditor, what directories to watch/exclude, etc.

 There should be a way to easily override false positives.